jlucaso1/whatsapp-mcp-ts/README.md

     ```

 3.  **Run the server for the first time:**
-    Use `node` to run the main script directly.`.
+    Use `node` to run the main script directly.
     ```bash
     node src/main.ts
     ```
     * The first time you run it, it will likely generate a QR code link using `quickchart.io` and attempt to open it in your default browser.
     * Scan this QR code using your WhatsApp mobile app (Settings > Linked Devices > Link a Device).
     * Authentication credentials will be saved locally in the `auth_info/` directory (this is ignored by git).
     * Messages will start syncing and be stored in `./data/whatsapp.db`.
 This might take some time depending on your history size.
 Check the `wa-logs.txt` and console output for progress.
     * Keep this terminal window running.
 After syncing you can close.

 ## Configuration for AI Client